Blue Beetle (Dan Garrett): Silver Age version (Dan Garrett)

 Charlton Comics allegedly obtained the rights to the Blue Beetle (although there is no proof that a formal purchase ever took place) and reprinted some stories in its anthology titles and in a four-issue Blue Beetle reprint series numbered 18–21.

 In 1964, during the Silver Age of comics, Charlton revised the character for a new Blue Beetle series.
 Charlton's new Blue Beetle retained the original's name (adding a second "t"), but no powers or back story, making him a different character.
-This Beetle was archaeologist Dan Garrett, who obtained a number of superhuman powers (including super strength and vision, flight, and the ability to generate energy blasts) from a mystical scarab he found during a dig in Egypt, where it had been used to imprison an evil mummified Pharaoh.
-He would transform into the Blue Beetle by saying the words "Kaji Dha!"
+This Beetle was archaeologist Dan Garrett, who obtained a number of superhuman powers (including super strength, x-ray vision, flight, and the ability to generate energy blasts) from a mystical scarab he found during a dig in Egypt, where it had been used to imprison an evil mummified pharaoh.
 This version, by writer Joe Gill and artist Tony Tallarico, was played at least initially for camp, with stories like "The Giant Mummy Who Was Not Dead".
-The Charlton Dan Garrett version of the Blue Beetle ran only until 1966 before his replacement debuted.
+The Charlton Dan Garrett version of the Blue Beetle ran only until 1966 before his replacement Ted Kord debuted.
+In Blue Beetle (vol. 5) #2 (August 1967), Garrett is killed in battle with Jarvis Kord, Ted's evil uncle.

 AC Comics

 Both Blue Beetles reappeared in the third issue of Americomics, a title published by AC Comics in 1983/1984.
 In the first story in this issue, Ted Kord fought a bogus Dan Garrett, but the second story was more significant.
-It revealed that the original 1940s Dan was reincarnated as the Silver Age version (minus his memories of his earlier existence) by some unspecified "gods", presumably the ones responsible for his mystic scarab.
-The gods subsequently resurrected Dan again and sent him off to save Ted Kord's life (leaving him a note saying simply, "Try not to get killed this time").
+It revealed that the original 1940s Dan was reincarnated as the Silver Age version by an unspecified group of "gods", presumably the ones responsible for his mystic scarab.
+The gods subsequently resurrect Dan again and sent him to save Ted Kord.
 After this adventure, Kord turned the Blue Beetle name back over to Dan.
 Americomics was canceled after issue #6, and so far this story has never been referenced by any other publisher.